gavinb/mandelrust/README.md

 Building
 ========

-This code was written to work with Rust 1.0 Beta 4 (May 2015), build with current versions of 3rd party packages from `crates.io`.
+This code was written to work with Rust 1.1 and build with contemporary versions of 3rd party packages from `crates.io`.

 The following libraries are required:

- - *glfw*: GLFW bindings, for managing the OpenGL window and I/O events
+ - *glium*: Glium library, for managing the OpenGL window and I/O events
- - *gl*: OpenGL bindings for graphics rendering
- - *gl_common*: for building OpenGL bindings
- - *khronos_api*
- - *gl_generator*

 This project uses Cargo, so simply running: